Thushar1108/WildPark_CN/README.md

 ## Data Preprocessing Pipeline

 Before running the web application, you must execute the data pipeline to load, clean, engineer features, and calculate baseline impact scores.
+Insert your dataset in /data named "data_grid.csv"

 ### How to Preprocess the Data:
 To run the preprocessing script and generate the structured dataset (`data/processed_data.csv`), execute: